giscafer/laoui-bootstrap/src/bootstrap/popover/docs/readme.md

 __Note to mobile developers__:  Please note that while popovers may work correctly on mobile devices (including tablets), we have made the decision to not officially support such a use-case because it does not make sense from a UX perspective.

-There are three versions of the popover: `uib-popover` and `uib-popover-template`, and `uib-popover-html`:
+There are three versions of the popover: `ui-popover` and `ui-popover-template`, and `ui-popover-html`:

-* `uib-popover` -
+* `ui-popover` -
   Takes text only and will escape any HTML provided for the popover body.
-* `uib-popover-html`
+* `ui-popover-html`
   <small class="badge">$</small> -
   Takes an expression that evaluates to an HTML string.
 Note that this HTML is not compiled.
-If compilation is required, please use the `uib-popover-template` attribute option instead.  *The user is responsible for ensuring the content is safe to put into the DOM!*
+If compilation is required, please use the `ui-popover-template` attribute option instead.  *The user is responsible for ensuring the content is safe to put into the DOM!*
-* `uib-popover-template`
+* `ui-popover-template`
   <small class="badge">$</small> -
   A URL representing the location of a template to use for the popover body.
 Note that the contents of this template need to be wrapped in a tag, e.g., `<div></div>`.

-### uib-popover-* settings
+### ui-popover-* settings

 All these settings are available for the three types of popovers.